JerryWu96/MEAN_APP_DEV/README.md

 This repo contians all the course work I did!

-Check each individual folder for its discription!
+Check each individual folder for its discription.

 ## Credits

-Boston University Department of Computer Science, CS591 D1, Professor Betke
+Boston University Department of Computer Science, CS591 D1, Professor Perry Donham

 This repo was created by Xiankang (Jerry) Wu.